 What is a home equity line of credit (HELOC)?

-A home equity line of credit, or HELOC, differs from a cash-out refinance in the way the money is accessed.
-Instead of borrowing from your equity in a lump sum, you access it on an as-needed basis, much like a credit card.
-One of the benefits of a HELOC over other types of equity loans is that you only pay interest on the amount you borrow.
-Plus, once you pay back a portion of the loan, you can borrow the money again.
+A home equity line of credit, or HELOC, differs from a cash-out refinance in how the money is accessed.
+Instead of obtaining a new mortgage and borrowing from your equity in a lump sum, you access the money on an as-needed basis, much like a credit card.
+One of the benefits of a HELOC over other types of equity loans is that you only pay interest on the amount you borrow, and you can borrow the money again once you've paid back a portion of the loan.

 What's your Solarity story?